 - The customer needs to see the product, touch it and test it before purchasing it

 By integrating the ROPO effect into your marketing strategy, you will be able to consider all your sales channels as one interconnected channel.
 Your online store becomes an extension of your physical store and vice versa.
 Moreover, ROPO optimization allows you to measure the influence of the internet and the impact of your digital ads on your target consumer and their habits, to better set up and personalize your future marketing campaigns.

 - Impulse ROPO: This is the most frequent type of purchase.
 The consumer is looking to satisfy an immediate desire that we call an impulse buy.
 To meet this need, brands must work on the “desirability” of their products and build a communication based on seducing the consumer.

 - The ROPO fixed idea: In this situation, the consumer has a precise idea of the product that they want and will be difficult to influence.
 The purpose of their online search is to check the availability of the product.
 The company must therefore provide this information and help them find the product they are looking for quickly.

 - SOS ROPO: This is an emergency purchase: the Internet user is looking for a product that will fill an urgent need.
 For this type of ROPO, SEO plays a decisive role because the urgency means that the consumer will favor proximity and speed of access (e.g. local and convenient shops).

 - ROPO experience: The consumer has little information about the product and wants to know more before making a decision.
-They need to test the product, to make it their own and make an informed decision before purchasing it.
+They need to test the product, make it their own, and make an informed decision before purchasing it.

 - Reassurance ROPO: unlike experience ROPO, the consumer already has an idea of the product they wish to buy.
 They will look for information that will confirm their desire to buy, then go to the store to make the final purchase.